Legal Information: Louisiana

 Step 1: Fill out the necessary forms and file them in court.

-On the forms, you are the “petitioner” and your abuser is the “defendant.”
+On the forms, you are the “petitioner” and the abuser is the “defendant.”
 Read the petition carefully and ask questions of the court clerk if you don’t understand something.
-Write about the most recent incidents of violence, using descriptive language (slapping, hitting, grabbing, choking, threatening, etc.) that fits your situation.
+Write about the most recent incidents of violence, using descriptive language, such as slapping, hitting, grabbing, choking, threatening, etc., that fits your situation.
 Be specific.
 Include details and dates, if possible.

 A domestic violence organization may be able to provide you with help or support as you fill out the forms.
-See LA Advocates and Shelters for the location of an organization near you.
+See LA Advocates and Shelters for an organization near you.